DaeLeonFlucas/post-install-config/README.md

 <h2>Configure Help Topics</h2>
 <p>
-Help Topics will determine what Department the ticket is routed to which will determine which Agents have access to the ticket.
-The Help Topic also can determine other configurations of the ticket, such as the ticket’s SLA (or Service Level Agreement) and priority of a ticket, i.e. Emergency to Low.
+Help Topics are used to designate the Department to which a ticket is routed, thereby determining which Agents can access it.
+Additionally, Help Topics can influence other ticket configurations, including the ticket’s SLA (Service Level Agreement) and its priority level, ranging from Emergency to Low.

-osTicket creates four Help Topics.
-Feedback, General Inquiry, Report a Problem, and Report a Problem/Access Issue by default.
+By default, osTicket includes four Help Topics: Feedback, General Inquiry, Report a Problem, and Report a Problem/Access Issue.

-To configure new Help Topics navigate to the Admin Panel then to Manage -> Help Topics and select 'Add New Help Topic'.
+To set up new Help Topics, go to the Admin Panel, then navigate to Manage -> Help Topics and click on Add New Help Topic.
 </p>
 <p>
 <img src="https://imgur.com/gjgq1od.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-Create four different Help Topics based on the potential severity a ticket could have.
+Establish four distinct Help Topics that reflect the potential severity of a ticket.
 Here are some examples:

 - Business Critical Outage
 - Personal Computer Issues
 - Equipment Reset
 - Password Reset

-Click on 'Add Topic', to create a new Help Topic.
+Select Add Topic to initiate the creation of a new Help Topic.
 </p>
 <p>
 <img src="https://imgur.com/aqD2s17.png" height="70%" width="70%" alt="osTicket"/>
 </p>

 <p>
 Congratulations!
-You have completed the osTicket Post Installation Configuration!
+You have successfully finished the osTicket Post Installation Configuration.

-To learn about osTicekt's Ticket Lifecycles continue to the [osTicket - Ticket Lifecycle: Intake Through Resolution Lab](https://github.com/andrewkhun/ticket-lifecycle)

 </p>